 The key to a successful end-result is to ensure that the plantains are at the right degree of ripeness.
 The skin should be almost black or, in some cases, have a dull yellow color with patches of black.

-The riper the plantain, the sweeter it is and that is why fried ripe plantains are such a big hit with West Indians and non-West Indians.
+The riper the plantain, the sweeter it is and that is why fried ripe plantains.
+In addition, to being sweeter, ripe fruit peels easily and cooks in no time.

 A plantain at its peak of ripeness has exchanged all of its starch for natural sugars; frying it at this stage of full ripeness brings all the sugar to the surface, hence the brownness of fried ripe plantains and the wonderful taste notes from the caramelization.
 When frying ripe plantains, you are coaxing the sugars to the surface of the plantains.
 This is another reason why people opt to cut the ripe plantains diagonally—it provides a larger surface for caramelization.

 Apart from choosing a plantain at its proper stage of ripeness, there are three other important things to take into consideration when frying ripe plantains.

 - The Right Pan: Use a nonstick skillet as this will aid in the easy release of the cooked plantain from the pan.
 Remember that sugar burns quickly and sticks.
 Given the high sugar content in the ripe plantains, a nonstick skillet is an excellent pan choice.

 - The Right Oil: Use a neutral-tasting oil such as canola or vegetable oil.
 The amount of oil used for frying should be just enough to coat the bottom of the pan.
 Too much oil will cause the plantains to soak up the oil resulting in soggy plantains.
 After frying each batch, drizzle additional oil if needed.